-Film, plastic bottles, packagings etc. are to be found in our consuming and economic goods every day .
-A very important precondition for the further treatment of these synthetics towards raw material and recources processing for the production of recyclables and secondary raw materials is the unmix as well as the cleanness of these plastics.
+Film, plastic bottles, packaging etc. are to be found in our consuming and economic goods every day.
+A very important precondition for the further treatment of these synthetics is towards raw material and resource processing.
+For the production of recyclables and secondary raw materials is the unmix, as well as the cleanness of these plastics.

-Our sorting plants separate this plastics scrap and fractionate it into potential recyclables by means of mechanical and automatical sorting technologies.
-The Ballistic Separator for example has become a DSD’s core unit of modern sorting plants due to it’s huge versatility of application.
+Our sorting plants separate this plastic scrap and fractionate it into potential recyclables by means of mechanical and automatic sorting technologies.
+The Ballistic Separator for example has become a DSD’s core unit of modern sorting plants due to its huge versatility of application.

 Interested in this application?
 Complete the form below and we will get back to you ASAP.